garygause/Data-Engineer-Nanodegree-Udacity/projects/Project1-DataModellingInPostgreSQL/README.md

 ## Schema

 The following schema was implemented to support the business (project) needs.

+TEXT fields are used over fixed length VARCHAR(n) type fields to avoid the performance hit of length comparison.

+TIMESTAMP fields are used for data manipulatio.

 ### songplays

 Fact table with records in log data associated with song plays i.e. records with page NextSong

+NOTE: we do not always have artist or song info in the log files.

 | COLUMN  	| TYPE  	| NULL     | KEY   	 |
 |---	        |---	        |---       |---          |